EthanRath/Game-Theoretic-Mixed-Experts/README.md

 	a.
 The code currently supports the following model types: Vanilla.
 BaRT, Trash is Treasure, FAT, and SNN

 	b.
-All models used in the paper will be uploaded to google drive upon publication
+All models used in the paper can be found at https://drive.google.com/drive/folders/1syJB5Ge4Awc6yb6HSQH6IcVN_UQBhCjx?usp=sharing

 	c.
 The code may have to be adjusted to properly load and handle new model types, see Automate.py/LoadModels
 2. run Automate.py for CIFAR-10 and Automate_TIN.py for Tiny ImageNet